Five Fast Fentanyl Facts

 This recent change aims to reduce the prison population and give people struggling with addiction a chance to get treatment instead of incarceration.
 The bill has been criticized by some, who say that it will increase drug use.
 However, proponents of the bill say that it is a necessary step to reduce the negative impact that the war on drugs has had on communities of color.

 Hiring a lawyer is vital to help you navigate the legal process if you’ve been accused of drug possession.
 An experienced attorney can help you understand the charges against you and the possible consequences and can also help you build a strong defense.
-Drug possession charges can be severe, and a lawyer can help you protect your rights and fight for the best possible outcome in your case.
+Drug possession charges can be severe, and a Colorado Springs drug crime defense lawyer can help you protect your rights and fight for the best possible outcome in your case.
 Contact The Bussey Law Firm, P.C. to help you build a strong case in court.
 Call (719) 475-2555 immediately for a consultation.